Understanding Apathy | JED

 • If this is a medical emergency or there is immediate danger of harm, call 911 and explain that you need support for a mental health crisis.

-If you are worried about your apathetic feelings, a good place to start is by asking yourself some questions about what is causing you to feel apathetic, either on your own or with the help of a mental health professional:
+If you are wondering how to overcome apathy, a good place to start is by asking yourself some questions about what is causing you to feel this way, either on your own or with the help of a mental health professional:

 • Do I view or talk about myself negatively?